 The Airmen's Stories - P/O J Bryson

-John Samuel Bryson, born in 1913 and from Westmount, Canada was formerly of the Royal Canandian Mounted Police.
+He previously served in the Royal Canadian Mounted Police.
 He joined the RAF on a short service commission in January 1939.

-After completing his training at 13 FTS Drem he joined 92 Squadron when it was reformed at Tangmere on 10th October 1939.
+After completing his training at 13 FTS Drem Bryson joined 92 Squadron when it was reformed at Tangmere on 10th October 1939.

 Over Dunkirk on 2nd June 1940 he damaged a He111.
 On 24th July he shared in shooting down a Ju88 which was bombing shipping in the Bristol Channel.
 It crashed on Martinhoe Common, near Lynton.